 In some countries, the number of shootings increase because many people have guns at home.
 To what extent do you agree or disagree?
 Give specific reasons and examples to support your answer.

-In recent times, many nations permit their citizens to keep guns with the government license for the individual safety measures, thus, they can protect themselves from anti-social elements.
-I completely agree with given argument that gun violences have skyrocketed and safety has plummetted.
+In recent times, many nations have permitted their citizens to keep guns with the government license for the individual safety measures.
+Thus, they can protect themselves from anti-social elements.
+I completely agree with given argument that gun violence has skyrocketed and safety has plummetted.

-There are various reasons as to why crimes involved guns have increased.
-Firstly, people who receive the license to keep the guns at home are unaware about the safety procedures and their ignorance of safety measures land them in troubles.
-For example, any of the family members from the gun license holder can access the place where gun is stored and can be used against their rebels, therefore the gun should be maintained in the safe and secure place where no one can have access.
-Next, people are easily influenced by movies and take the guns outside of their home to show off with others and it might cause accidental shooting.
+There are various reasons why crimes involving guns have increased.
+Firstly, people who receive the license to keep guns at home are unaware about the safety procedures and their ignorance of safety measures lands them in trouble.
+For example, any of the family members of the gun license holder can access the place where gun is stored and can use it against their rebels, therefore the gun should be kept in a safe and secure place where no one can have access to it.
+Furthermore, people are easily influenced by movies and take guns outside of their home to show off to others and they might cause accidental shooting.
 Hence, people should be cautious while they use their guns.

-Having said that, some people argue that guns have increased the safety of the inviduals and it reduces the crimes.
-Few people argue that people should have the guns at home, especially people who live alone.
-As, this will protect themselves from burglers and criminals and the number of offences will be reduced.
-For instance, a research study from Cambridge academy illustrates that out of 100 crimes only 5 have taken place with the people who have guns in their home.
+Having said that, some people argue that guns have increased the safety of the individuals and reduced crimes.
+A few people argue that people should have guns at home, especially people who live alone as this will protect them from burglars and criminals.
+Moreover, the number of offences will also reduce.
+For instance, a research study from Cambridge Academy illustrates that out of 100 crimes only 5 have taken place with the people who have guns in their home.
 This clearly shows that the possibilities of crimes will be very less in people's home who have guns when compared to others.
-Moreover, they say that the Governments should strict the process to obtain the license for guns, thus, this will help to streamline the usage of guns.
+Moreover, the research indicates that the Governments should make the process to obtain the license for guns more strict asthis will help to streamline the usage of guns.

-To conclude, excessive misuse of the guns are the root of the gun violence and people should get trained before they secure the license to hold the one.
-This will eradicate the crimes that involve with the guns in the long run and people use it appropriately.
+To conclude, excessive misuse of guns is the root of gun violence and people should get trained before they secure a license to hold one.
+This will eradicate the crimes that involve guns in the long run and people will use them appropriately.